Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Numerical results

 \subsection{Excitation of single modes driven by parametric pumping}

 In the main panel of fig.\ref{fig:YIG disk 100 phase diagram}, one can see the detuning cones centered around each eigenfrequency, whose boundaries are given by eq.\eqref{eq:detuning cone}.
-The color scale depicting the interior region of each cone is associated with the steady-state mode amplitude computed according to the analytical theory (see eq.\eqref{eq:saturation amplitude mode h}).
+The color scale depicting the interior region of each cone is associated with the steady-state mode power $|a_h|^2$ computed according to the analytical theory (see eq.\eqref{eq:saturation amplitude mode h}).
 From the observation of the filling pattern of each cone, one can infer the sign of the NFS coefficient $N_h$ associated with each mode $h=1,\ldots,5$.

-The NFS coefficients have been computed according to eq.\eqref{eq:NFS mode h} from the knowledge of the eiegenmodes $\bm \varphi_1,\ldots\bm\varphi_5$ and have the values reported in \mbox{table \ref{tab:YIG disk 100nm}}.

-One can see that the fundamental (Kittel) mode has negative NFS $N_1=-0.8159$, which is in striking agreement with the value $-0.9256$ obtained in the macrospin computation.
+The NFS coefficients have been computed according to eq.\eqref{eq:NFS mode h} from the knowledge of the spatial profiles of the eigenmodes $\bm \varphi_1,\ldots\bm\varphi_5$.
+The values of eigenfrequencies, self-NFS coefficients and threshold field amplitudes computed according to eq.\eqref{eq:threshold field parametric resonance} are reported in table \ref{tab:YIG disk 100nm} within the supplementary material.
+One can see that the fundamental (Kittel) mode has negative NFS $N_1=-0.8159$, which is in good agreement with the value $-0.9256$ obtained in the macrospin computation.
 The higher order modes have NFS with both positive and negative sign, which reflects in different filling patterns of the regions enclosed within the detuning cones in the phase diagram reported in fig.\ref{fig:YIG disk 100 phase diagram}.